AdamBoley/Fleet-Command/README.md

 Early on in development, I realised that the project was probably being too ambitious in scope, so I reduced the classes of ships from 5 (battleships, battlecruisers, heavy cruisers, light cruisers and destroyers) down to 3 (battleships, cruisers, escorts)
 I also removed references to marines, crew, missiles and mines, instead focusing on getting the core mechanics of the game working, with a view to implementing these later if time permitted.
 The dictionaries containing marines, crew, mines and missiles were moved to a separate file for reference.

-In the fight_engagement function, the math.ceil method was used so that enemy ship losses were consistently rounded up rather than down, as I foresaw endless rounding down causing battles to go on for far longer than they needed to, potentially driving a user to boredom.
+In the update_enemy function, the math.ceil method was used so that enemy ship losses were consistently rounded up rather than down, as I foresaw endless rounding down causing battles to go on for far longer than they needed to, potentially driving a user to boredom.
 The actual difference in firepower is minimal.

-The decision to use separate 4 functions to update the enemy_group_strength, enemy_losses, player_ships and player_losses was taken when I realised that the fight_engagement function had become very large, with much repetition.
-By declaring the firepower_factor and losses_factor in each IF / ELSE statment, calling the update functions and passing in these variables, I dramatically reduced the size of the fight_engagement function and made it easier to tweak the calculations.
-Now, I need only change the values of the firepower_factor and losses_factor variables to modify the outcomes of player decisions in the fight_engagement function.
-In addition, should I decide on a new approach for doing the calculations, I need only change a single function, not the same calculation many times.
+The decision to use 2 functions to update the enemy_group_strength, enemy_losses, player_ships and player_losses dictionaries was taken when I realised that the fight_engagement function had become very large, with much repetition.

-When calculating player battleship losses, I decided to use the math.floor method instead of math.ceil.
-I also decided to divide the effective_enemy_firepower by 5.
-I justified this as the effect of a battleship's heavier armour allowing it tank hits that destroy other ships.

-When calculating player cruiser losses, I decided to divide effective_enemy_firepower by 2, and I justified this as the effect of a cruiser's armour allowing it to take more damage.
-I left the player's escort losses unmodified to reflect their relative lack of armour making them unable to sustain much damage.
+The decision to refactor the fight_engagement function so that the firepower_factor and losses_factor variables were calculated dynamically rather than being static depending on tactic and the value of the effective_firepower_difference variable was taken when I realised that adding IF / ELIF statements to capture a sufficient number of situations would make the function very large and difficult to tweak.
+The dynamic calculation solution is both smaller and far more elegant, with only the bare minimum of repetition.
+The dynamic calculation approach also models an engagement more realistically - when one side possesses overwhelming strength in numbers or firepower, it suffers very few casualties because enemy firepower is spread out over a large number of targets.
+When numbers are more even, the player suffers more casualties, which is an incentive to the player to whittle down the enemy numbers before 'going in for the kill', so to speak.

 # Future Work

+armour rating

+random number generator

 # Bugs